Over 100 supply containers dropped to supply gangs in the region east of Valence.

 Appreciation by Flivo, 19.
 Armee (27 July 1944)

-In response to Operation Cadillac, an 8th Air Force B-17 supply mission to the Maquis of the Vercors Plateau, 14 aircraft from the Geschwader and 13 Ju 88 of II./KG 26 attacked the drop zone and some 25 inhabitants of Vassieux are said to have died in consequence.
+In response to Operation Cadillac, an 8th Air Force B-17 supply mission to the Maquis of the Vercors Plateau, 14 aircraft from the Geschwader and 13 Ju 88 of II./KG 26 attacked the drop zone “with good effect” and some 25 inhabitants of Vassieux are said to have died in consequence.
 La Chapelle and Saint-Martin were also hit.
-Jagdgruppe 200 intervened against the B-17s and one of its pilots appears to have parachuted into Resistance captivity but later returned to duty.
+Jagdgruppe 200 intervened against the B-17s with 21sorties.

 Captain John Houseman of the Inter-Allied “Eucalyptus” mission to the Drôme Maquis later wrote up a diary which included his experiences on 14 July: